 The Suffolks lost 52 men killed on 30th August 1918, but unlike in earlier battles, all have identified graves, 37 are in Ecoust Military and 4 in the HAC Cemetery also in Ecoust.

-52 - 41 = 11 names are elsewhere !
+52 - 41 = 11 names are elsewhere!

-So my question is..
-IF all men were accounted for as Died or Killed and buried in the above sites.
+So my question is...
+If all men were accounted for as Died or Killed and buried in the above sites.

 Another version